First of all, what are hormones? We’ve all heard the term, but where do they come from, what do they do, and what happens when they’re imbalanced?

-Bergamot Oil: Bergamot oil has calming effects and also helps with maintaining a healthy body weight by encouraging normal cholesterol and blood sugar levels.
+Bergamot Oil: Bergamot oil has calming effects and also helps with maintaining healthy body weight by encouraging normal cholesterol and blood sugar levels.

 - Develop Healthy Exercise Habits

 When working on balancing out your hormones, exercise is helpful but only when done right.
 Since your body is already exerting a lot of energy trying to heal itself, it’s important not to push too hard.
-Low impact and low intensity workouts such as walking and yoga are great to begin with; if you’re still feeling good and ready for more, HIIT (high intensity interval training) can be beneficial since it has the ability to trigger hormone reaction.
-It is best to stay away from long periods of running, cardio, or high intensity workouts until your hormones have been rebalanced so as to not exhaust your body and put additional strain on your endocrine system.
+Low impact and low-intensity workouts such as walking and yoga are great, to begin with; if you’re still feeling good and ready for more, HIIT (high-intensity interval training) can be beneficial since it has the ability to trigger hormone reaction.
+It is best to stay away from long periods of running, cardio, or high-intensity workouts until your hormones have been rebalanced so as to not exhaust your body and put additional strain on your endocrine system.

 Here are some gentle exercises to get you moving:

 - Walking: Walking on a treadmill or outside for 30 minutes per day is a great place to start.
-All you need is a comfortable, supportive pair of shoes , a pair of headphones, and you’re ready to go.
+All you need is a comfortable, supportive pair of shoes, a pair of headphones, and you’re ready to go.

 - Yoga: All practices of Yoga are great for stretching and strengthening your muscles.
 It is known to help relieve stress and anxiety, and also improve sleep patterns.
 Your local gym may hold free classes, and it is easy to download free apps and/or follow along with an instructor on YouTube.
-These methods keeps the cost down as the only thing you’ll need is your own yoga mat and water bottle.
+These methods keep the cost down as the only thing you’ll need is your own yoga mat and water bottle.

-- Body Weight Core Workout: Simple body weight core exercises such as planks, crunches (of any type), Russian twists, and leg lifts are great for toning and strengthening.
+- Body Weight Core Workout: Simple bodyweight core exercises such as planks, crunches (of any type), Russian twists, and leg lifts are great for toning and strengthening.
 These exercises are low intensity, so feel free to throw on a pair of wrist or ankle weights, use a medicine ball, or light dumbbells for more of a challenge.